 This works particularly well for independent practitioners with an established audience.
 If people already know how to find you, a clean booking journey can remove enough friction to improve conversion on its own.

 Start with your current bottleneck, not the longest feature list.
 If you struggle to get discovered, marketplace reach may matter most.
 If you are fully booked but overwhelmed, practice management is the smarter priority.
 If drop-off happens between enquiry and appointment, your booking journey probably needs attention.
+Some tools lean more toward client records and appointment scheduling, while others focus on personalized reminders and client goal tracking to support accountability.

 Your email address will not be published.
 Required fields are marked *